GDPR Law - What Every Digital Marketing Company Needs To Know

 - Where data must be passed to another organisation for legitimate business reasons, you should ensure they are also compliant with GDPR.
+More info about opening a business credit card is available on Blackhawk Bank website.
 This is particularly important if data is passed to organisations outside the EU who may be less familiar with its data protection obligations.

 - Your customers now have the right to ask what data you hold and to have their data deleted permanently.